Ten powerful leadership courses

 - Assess personal traits.
 Identify, study, and contrast personal and historically great leaders.

 - Outline Career Development Plan (CDP).
-Develop proposal for Personal Leadership Project (PLP).
+Develop proposal for Professional Leadership Project (PLP).

 - Introduction to resources, research skills, and frameworks for collecting and analyzing data.